District Environmental Literacy Planning Toolkit

 All district environmental literacy plans should include:

-Non-formal education and community partners and what environmental education efforts they support.
+• Established and potential non-formal education and community partners that can support environmental education efforts and the services they provide.

-Long-term professional development opportunities for teachers around environmental education, project-based learning, and other related content and pedagogy.
+• Long-term professional development opportunities for teachers around environmental education, project-based learning, outdoor teaching, and other related content and pedagogy.

-Connections to state and/or district priorities (e.g., where environmental literacy has been identified in a strategic plan, how it ties to district core values).
+• Connections to state, local and/or district priorities (e.g., where environmental literacy has been identified in a strategic plan, how it ties to district core values).

-A description of how the district is ensuring that environmental education experiences are equitable, relevant, and accessible for all students.
+• A description of how the district is ensuring that environmental education experiences are relevant, and accessible for all students.

 A District Environmental Literacy Plan in Action